 War Teaser: It's Hrithik Roshan vs Tiger Shroff In This Slick Action Film!

 Make way for the teaser of one of the most anticipated films!
-Yesterday, we told you that the makers of Tiger Shroff- Hrithik Roshan's upcoming film has been titled, 'War'.
+Yesterday, we told you that the makers of Tiger Shroff-Hrithik Roshan's upcoming film have titled it, 'War'.
 The film also stars Vaani Kapoor.
-Just sometime back, the teaser of this slick action film has been dropped and we are already watching it on loop.
+Just sometime back, the teaser of this slick action film dropped and we are already watching it on loop.

 Tiger Shroff shared the first sneak-peek of the film on his Twitter handle and wrote, ".@iHrithik, your moves may be a little rusty, let me show you how it's done!"